Matthias Liebers

-Matthias Liebers (born 22 November 1958 in Leipzig) is a former German professional footballer.
+Matthias Liebers (born 22 November 1958) is a German former professional footballer.

-Liebers joined to BSG Lokomotive Leipzig-Mitte in 1965 when he was seven years old and played for three years there.
+Born in Leipzig, Liebers joined BSG Lokomotive Leipzig-Mitte in 1965 when he was seven years old and played for three years there.

 In 1968, he was brought to the performance centre of 1.
 FC Lokomotive Leipzig in Probstheida and began his youth career.

 In July 1974 he won the silver medal at Jugendturnier der V. DDR-Spartakiade in Rostock with Leipzig's junior youth squad.
 The Leipzig squad fought against Halle in the finale and lost with 2–5.
 Liebers was selected to the Spartakiade-Elf.
 In 1977 Liebers won the DDR-Nachwuchsoberliga.
 1. FC Lokomotive Leipzig beat FC Hansa Rostock with 3–1 in Bruno-Plache-Stadion on their third last matchday of the season 1976/77, secured their lead to Berliner FC Dynamo who defeated Sachsenring Zwickau with 2–0 on their second last matchday.
 The result: 1.
 FC Lokomotive Leipzig 24 matches 37:11, Berliner FC Dynamo 25 matches 33:17.
 Lok's game was mainly played by Liebers, Herrmann, Wolf and Arnold.

-Liebers debuted DDR-Oberliga on the last matchday of the season 1976/77, 21 May 1977, substituted for Henning Frenzel from 46 minutes of the match.
+Liebers debuted in the DDR-Oberliga on the last matchday of the season 1976/77, 21 May 1977, substituted for Henning Frenzel from 46 minutes of the match.
 He was promoted to the senior squad in 1978, where he played in the DDR-Oberliga at the top level of the East German football league.
 He played 327 matches for the club, scoring 38 goals.
 Liebers achieved the runner-up of DDR-Oberliga with Lok twice, 1986 and 1988.
 1986: Berliner FC Dynamo 34:18, 1.
 FC Lokomotive Leipzig 32:20.
 1988: it's decided on goal difference: Berliner FC Dynamo 58:30, 1.
 FC Lokomotive Leipzig 39:20.